geraldcalderonofficial/contax-app-in-angular-asp.net-core-webapi/README.md

-# Contax Application in Angular and ASP.NET Core Web API
+# Contax App in Angular and ASP.NET Core Web API

 A fullstack contacts application in which we will perform CRUD operations in our contact list.